code-of-kai/git_veil/TEST_RESULTS_LOG.md

 All 8 remaining failures are **OpenSSL crypto unit tests** (test setup issues, not product bugs):
 - Tests use incorrect master key format (32 bytes instead of 64 bytes for test)
 - These are test infrastructure issues in `end_to_end_openssl_test.exs`
-- NOT related to core git-veil functionality
+- NOT related to core git-foil functionality

 **Core Product Status:** ✅ ALL FUNCTIONAL TESTS PASSING
 - ✅ All init tests pass (6/6)